Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/net/docs/interface.md

 **Remarks**

-This routine should be called everytime a user wants to open a new NET socket
+This routine should be called everytime a user wants to open a new NET socket.
+Also, in case the user is opening a Client Socket, and the under lying network interface is Wifi in AP Mode, it is recommended that the call be made only after the STA running the server connects to the AP on the Wifi interface.

 ### SYS_NET_Close